KwatME/Rela.jl/system/Cell/Immune/Lymphocyte/T/Naive T.md

 # "

-Exits marrow and goes to thymus.
+Exits marrow and goes to the thymus.

 # >